-Design and Technology: We are all being careful not to visit the shops more than we need to and get maximum value from the food we have.
-Plan and cook a lockdown meal based on some things that need to be used up in your kitchen cupboards.
+Design and Technology: Plan and cook a meal based on only the ingredients you have available in your kitchen cupboards.
 Write up the recipe, method and a restaurant review of how it tasted.

-PE: Using items that you can find in your house, plan and complete a lockdown workout that develops all the major muscle groups.
+PE: Using items that you can find in your house, plan and complete an isolation workout that develops all the major muscle groups.
 Do it every day and keep a record of the time it takes or the amount of reps you manage-try and achieve a personal best on the last day of the week.